S. Darko: Critical reception

 The film was largely panned by critics, often citing its muddled storyline, one-sided characters, and superficial dialogue.
 The A.V.
 Club gave the film an F, noting that the sequel took "a few simple, surface elements from Donnie Darko and fail[ed] spectacularly in trying to create a franchise".

 The Washington Post gave a somewhat better review, calling it average but stating that "The Darko faithful are better off skipping the movie entirely and devoting their attention to the making-of featurette and the commentary track" and that they "have little faith that the moviegoers who once fell in love with Kelly's unique take on teen alienation will see S. Darko as anything more than a very minor pop-cultural footnote."

 In an interview with PopMatters magazine journalist J.C.
 Maçek III, Donnie Darko director Richard Kelly said regarding S. Darko, "I hate it when people ask me about that sequel because...I had nothing to do with it.
 And I hate it when people try and blame me or hold me responsible for it because I had no [involvement].
-I don’t control the underlying rights to [the Donnie Darko franchise].
+I don't control the underlying rights to [the Donnie Darko franchise].
 I had to relinquish them when I was 24 years old.
-I hate when people ask me about that because I’ve never seen it and I never will, so… don’t ask me about the sequel...Those people are making lots of money.
+I hate when people ask me about that because I've never seen it and I never will, so… don't ask me about the sequel...Those people are making lots of money.
 They’re certainly making lots of money."

-Rotten Tomatoes gave the film a rating of 13% based on reviews from 8 critics.
+Rotten Tomatoes gave the film a rating of 13% based on reviews from eight critics.

 Home media

-The film was released on DVD and Blu-ray Disc on May 12, 2009, in the United States, and on July 6, 2009, in Europe.
+The film was released on DVD and Blu-ray on May 12, 2009, in the United States, and on July 6, 2009, in Europe.